Four Reasons You Should Eat More Fiber

 4. Fiber Boosts Immunity

 Over the past decade, the immune system has become one of the most promising branches of fiber research.
-Researchers from the University of Illinois suggested several ways in which increasing your fiber intake might bolster your immunity.
-These included helping your body avoid a state of chronic inflammation in which disease and conditions like arthritis flourish, protecting cells from the kind of toxins that contribute to Alzheimer’s and other types of cognitive degeneration, and increasing the production of substances that modulate your immune response to viruses and pathogens.
+Researchers from the University of Illinois suggested several ways to increase your fiber intake might bolster your immunity.
+These included helping your body avoid a state of chronic inflammation in which disease and conditions like arthritis flourishes, protecting cells from the kind of toxins that contribute to Alzheimer’s and other types of cognitive degeneration, and increasing the production of substances that modulate your immune response to viruses and pathogens.
 “Soluble fiber changes immune cells from being pro-inflammatory warrior cells to anti-inflammatory peacekeeper cells,” study co-author Gregory Freund, M.D. told AARP

 Getting a Fiber Fix